Quality Control in the Sewing Section

 For example, the following may be considered-

-1. 12 samples are collected form a bundle randomly.
+- 12 samples are collected from a bundle randomly.

-3. But if one or more faults are detected, the bundle is rejected and sends to operator.
+- But if one or more faults are detected, the bundle is rejected and sends to the operator.

-4. Again 12 samples are inspected from each bundle and checked for faults.
-If no fault, then approved; if faults are found, then sent to operator.
+- Again 12 samples are inspected from each bundle and checked for faults.
+If no fault are found, then approved; if faults are found, then sent to operator.

-5. This process continues until two successive bundles, supplied by operator, are completely faultless and again each 4th bundle is to be inspected.
+- This process continues until two successive bundles, supplied by the operator, are completely faultless and again each 4th bundle is to be inspected.

 Speech from the writer: